 Factors increasing claim volume and processing time such as new Blue Water Navy legislation and the coronavirus pandemic increased the urgency for a solution that could be delivered quickly, freeing specialized resources performing highly manual processing for priority re-assignment while maintaining benefit decision accuracy and improving processing time.

-VA worked with Booz Allen Hamilton (Booz Allen) to define a solution that integrated machine learning and business process automation using Camunda Platform to expedite pension, DIC, and burial claims processing, with the first release hitting production less than four months from project startup.
+VA worked with Booz Allen Hamilton (Booz Allen) to define a solution that integrated machine learning and business process automation using Camunda to expedite pension, DIC, and burial claims processing, with the first release hitting production less than four months from project startup.
 In continuous improvement cycles, Booz Allen delivered over 25 releases, increasing the automation rate by more than 65% and reducing average claim processing time by over one third, with some claims completing processing the same day they are established.

 Over the last few years, VA has invested heavily in digital transformation to modernize and replace outdated technology, take advantage of industry best practices, and streamline business processes.
 VBA’s Compensation and Pension Service’s team of more than 15,000 personnel (aka Veterans Service Representatives or VSRs) evaluate claims eligibility, handle appeals, rate Veteran disabilities, and award benefits to Veterans and their families.
 Within those processes, heavily manual reviews of information from multiple system sources can create process bottlenecks.
 In particular, rating Veteran disabilities for determination of service connection (a disability incurred or aggravated in the line of duty) is meticulous work.
 Teams must navigate dozens of interdependent policies and procedures based on myriad forms of disabilities and service records.